JigsawRenaissance/Robo-Magellan/color_blob/README.rst

     >>> import cv
     >>>                 # <--- No error here indicates success

-If the webman does not work, make sure to use a V4L (Video4Linux) compatible webcam.
+If the webcam does not work, make sure to use a V4L (Video4Linux) compatible webcam.